-The following are general phone to UConnect[TM] System pairing instructions:
+The following are general phone to UConnectTM System pairing instructions:

-- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing." - When prompted, after the voice on beep, say "Pair a Phone." - You will be asked to say a four-digit pin number which you will later need to enter into your cellular.
+- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing" and follow the audible prompts. - When prompted, after the voice on beep, say "Pair a Phone" and follow the audible prompts. - You will be asked to say a four-digit pin number, which you will later need to enter into your cellular.
 You can enter any four-digit pin number.
 You will not need to remember this pin number after the initial pairing process.

-- The UConnect[TM] system will then prompt you to begin the cellular phone pairing process on your cellular phone.
-Before attempting to pair phone, please see your cellular phone's user manual (Bluetooth section) for instructions on how to complete this step. - For identification purposes, you will be prompted to give the UConnect[TM] system a name for your cellular phone.
+- For identification purposes, you will be prompted to give the UConnectTM system a name for your cellular phone.
 Each cellular phone that is paired should be given a unique phone name. - You will then be asked to give your cellular phone a priority level between 1 and 7, 1 being the highest priority.
 You can pair up to seven cellular phones to your UConnectTM system.
 However, at any given time, only one cellular phone can be in use, connected to your UConnectTM System.
 The priority allows the UConnectTM system to know which cellular phone to use if multiple cellular phones are in the vehicle at the same time.
 For example, if priority 3 and priority 5 phones are present in the vehicle, the UConnectTM system will use the priority 3 cellular phone when you make a call.
 You can select to use a lower priority cellular phone at any time (refer to "Advanced Phone Connectivity").

-Dial by Saying a Number
+Call/Dial by Saying a Number

-- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Dial." - System will prompt you to say the number you want call. - For example, you can say "234-567-8901."
-The phone number that you enter must be of valid length and combination.
-The UConnectTM limits the user from dialing invalid combination of numbers.
-For example,
+- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Dial." - System will prompt you to say the number you want - For example, you can say "234-567-8901." - The UConnectTM system will confirm the phone number and then dial.
+The number will appear in the display of certain radios.